 Resolutions proposing re-classification of promoter shareholding must be supported with strong rationale.

 SES will closely scrutinize whether the re-classifications sought fulfill the requirements stipulated in SEBI LODR Regulations, 2015.

-Conditions stipulated under Regulation 31A(3)(b) of SEBI LODR Regulations are required to be the promoters seeking re-classification and also, persons related to them.
-If the explanatory statement fails to explicitly mention that the conditions are also fulfilled by the persons related to promoters seeking re-classification, then, SES will recommend against citing transparency concern.
-Further, when analysing whether the related persons have complied with the condition, SES will require not just the related parties covered under regulation 31A(1)(b), but also the related parties covered as per the articulated by the SES Policy.
+Conditions stipulated under Regulation 31A(3)(b) of SEBI LODR Regulations are required to be met by the promoters seeking re-classification and also, persons related to them.
+The related persons will comprise of both, those exiting and those continuing with the company.
+If the explanatory statement fails to explicitly mention that the conditions are also fulfilled by the said related persons, then, SES will not support such proposals citing transparency concern.

+Further, when analysing whether the related persons have complied with the condition, SES will consider not only those defined as related persons under Regulation 31A(1)(b) of the SEBI LODR Regulations read with regulation 2(1)(pp) of SEBI ICDR Regulations but also those classified as related parties under the SES Policy.
 (Read More)